 - 1. Click Security, IP Source Guard, Port Configuration. - 2.
 Set the required filtering type, set the table type to use ACL or MAC address binding, and then set the maximum binding entries for each port. - 3.
-Click Apply
+Click Apply,

-Figure 225: Setting the Filter Type for IPv4 Source Guard
+Figure 227: Setting the Filter Type for IPv4 Source Guard

-Configuring Use the Security > IP Source Guard > Static Configuration (Configure ACL Table and Static Bindings Configure MAC Table) pages to bind a static address to a port.
+Configuring Use the Security > IP Source Guard > Static Binding (Configure ACL Table and Static Bindings Configure MAC Table) pages to bind a static address to a port.
 Table entries include for IPv4 Source Guard a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
 All static entries are configured with an infinite lease time, which is indicated with a value of zero in the table.

-- Table entries include a MAC address, IP address, lease time, entry type (Static-IP-SG-Binding, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - ♦ When source guard is enabled, traffic is filtered based upon dynamic entries learned via DHCP snooping, or static addresses configured in the source quard binding table. - Static bindings are processed as follows: - A valid static IP source guard entry will be added to the binding table in ACL mode if one of the following conditions is true: - If there is no entry with the same VLAN ID and MAC address, a new entry is added to the binding table using the type "static IP source guard binding." - If there is an entry with the same VLAN ID and MAC address, and the type of entry is static IP source guard binding, then the new entry will replace the old one. - If there is an entry with the same VLAN ID and MAC address, and the type of the entry is dynamic DHCP snooping binding, then the new entry will replace the old one and the entry type will be changed to static IP source guard binding.
+- Table entries include a MAC address, IP address, lease time, entry type (Static-IP-SG-Binding, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - ♦ When source guard is enabled, traffic is filtered based upon dynamic entries learned via DHCP snooping, or static addresses configured in the source quard binding table. - An entry with same MAC address and a different VLAN ID cannot be added to the binding table. - Static bindings are processed as follows: - A valid static IP source quard entry will be added to the binding table in ACL mode if one of the following conditions is true: - If there is no entry with the same VLAN ID and MAC address, a new entry is added to the binding table using the type "static IP source guard binding." - If there is an entry with the same VLAN ID and MAC address, and the type of entry is static IP source guard binding, then the new entry will replace the old one. - If there is an entry with the same VLAN ID and MAC address, and the type of the entry is dynamic DHCP snooping binding, then the new entry will replace the old one and the entry type will be changed to static IP source guard binding.